‘Development for whom?’: Remembering the concerns that drove activist-anthropologist LK Mahapatra

 He did not rest there.
 He went on to convene an international symposium on the issue of displacement due to development projects at the International Congress of Anthropologists in 1983 in Vancouver, where he asked the very provocative question for the first time, “Development for whom?”

-‘Militant social anthropolist’
+‘Militant social anthropologist’

 Thus developed a close relationship and friendship with Michael Cernea, who introduced sociological approaches into the World Bank, which funded many of these development projects.
 Cernea, who led the sociology team in the World Bank till his retirement never missed an opportunity to talk about that provocative address that was a searing critique of the indifferent approach of governments to the problems faced by tribals.